GGonnerman/CS4550_Compiler/README.md

 - `programs/semantic-errors.kln`: A program with every possible semantic error (Module 4)
 - `programs/fixed-semantic-errors.kln`: The above program with all semantic errors fixed (Module 4)
 - `programs/print-one.kln`: A simple program used for testing code generation (Module 5)
+- `programs/Perfect_Square.kln`: A program to determine if an input value is a perfect square (Module 6)

 #### Test Files